In

 The Dawn Goddess Mourns Her Son

-A rather curious and unexpected correspondence I came across exploring the dawn connection concerns the Greek goddess of dawn, Eos.
-Eos has a son, Memnon, by the Trojan Tithonus, who is killed by Achilles in the Trojan War.
+A rather curious and unexpected correspondence I came across exploring the dawn connection concerns the Greek goddess of Dawn, Eos.
+Eos, a Greek, has a son, Memnon, by the Trojan Tithonus.
+He is killed by Achilles fighting for his father's people against the Greeks in the Trojan War.
 His death is told of in the now lost epic Aethiopis, composed after the Iliad, circa the 7th century BC but recounted in other texts which have come down to us.
 Eos mourns the death of her son, in one account she prevents the sun from rising and flees to Hades until Zeus persuades her to return.
-Virgil says when her son Memnon was going to fight against Achilles, she asked Hephaestus, the smith god, to give her arms for him.
+Virgil says that when her son Memnon was going to fight against Achilles, she asked Hephaestus, the Greek smith god, to give her arms for him.
 When Memnon was killed, her tears fell down in the form of morning dew.

 Brig, the daughter of the Dagda—because he was a son and a grandson of the